mircealungu/homepage/content/post/17-01-20--sen-symposium-talk.md

 <div  style="clear:both;"></div>

-I was invited to give a talk at the SEN symposium organized in Amsterdam.
-The symposium represents the yearly meeting for software engineering researchers and practitioners.
-This year among the other speakers there were Felienne Hermans, Andreas Zeller, and Hans Wanders the CIO of the Netherlands!
+The SEN symposium in Amsterdam is a yearly event that gathers software engineering researchers and practitioners.
+This year I was invited to give a talk along several other great researchers and practitioners including: Felienne Hermans, Andreas Zeller, and Hans Wanders the CIO of the Netherlands!

 """
 +++

-I was invited to give a talk at the SEN symposium organized in Amsterdam.
-The symposium represents the yearly meeting for software engineering researchers and practitioners.
-This year among the other speakers there were Felienne Hermans, Andreas Zeller, and Hans Wanders the CIO of the Netherlands!
+The SEN symposium in Amsterdam is a yearly event that gathers software engineering researchers and practitioners.
+This year I was invited to give a talk along several other great researchers and practitioners including: Felienne Hermans, Andreas Zeller, and Hans Wanders the CIO of the Netherlands!

 These are the slides of my talk are [online](/pdf/SEN-Symposium--TalkSlides.pdf)